btmorr/leifdb/README.md

 make
 ```

-This will clean, build, and test the code (make tasks may not currently work on Windows without [Windows Subsystem for Linux]).
-To automatically run (after clean and build), use:
+This will clean, build, and test the code (make tasks may not currently work on Windows without [Windows Subsystem for Linux] or Git Bash terminal).

+To run the database run this command, replacing "\<version>" with the current version number:

 ```
-make run
+./leifdb-<version>
 ```

-To configure options (see [Configuration](#configuration)):
+Use environment variables to configure options (for all options, see [Configuration](#configuration)):

 ```
-env LEIFDB_RAFT_PORT=16991 make run
+env LEIFDB_HTTP_PORT=8081 ./leifdb-<version>
 ```

 To build and run the app manually on Linux/Unix: